dodeeric/pdf2epubEX/README.md

 ### Prerequisites

 - Download the Bash script: [pdf2epubEX.sh](https://raw.githubusercontent.com/dodeeric/pdf2epubEX/master/pdf2epubEX.sh).
-- Install *pdf2htmlEX* and some other utilities: poppler-utils, bc and zip.
+- Install *pdf2htmlEX* and some other utilities: poppler-utils, bc, zip and file.
 If you are using Linux Debian or a Debian based Linux distribution (Ubuntu, Mint, etc.):

 ```
 apt-get install ./pdf2htmlEX-0.18.8.rc1-master-20200630-Ubuntu-focal-x86_64.deb